S.A.B.A. Promoting Marine Safety and Compliance Across Canada Combating Illegal Charter Operations

 Our Team

-S.A.B.A. is guided by an executive team of distinguished professionals whose combined expertise in aviation safety, maritime regulation, insurance risk management, and enforcement ensures rigorous compliance with Transport Canada standards and effective protection against non-compliant marine operators.
+S.A.B.A. is guided by an executive team of distinguished professionals whose combined expertise in aviation safety, maritime regulation, insurance risk management, and ensures rigorous compliance with Transport Canada standards and effective protection against non-compliant marine operators.

 Executive Leadership